xmed-lab/M3-UDA/README.md

       ..\utils/config.py
       ```

-   3. Set the parameters about source domain,target domain and slice etc in **utils/config.py**
+   3. Set the parameters about GPU_id, source domain,target domain and slice etc in **utils/config.py**
    <!-- #### *1.2.
 Download The **CardiacUDA**.*

    :speech_balloon: The detail of CardiacUDA, please refer to: https://echonet.github.io/dynamic/.